serenita-org/vero/docs/running_vero.md

 The metrics server listen port.
 Defaults to `8000`.
 ___

+#### `--metrics-multiprocess-mode`

+Provide this flag to collect metrics from all processes.
+This comes with some limitations, notably no cpu and memory metrics.
+See https://prometheus.github.io/client_python/multiprocess/ .
+___

 #### `--log-level`

 The logging level to use, one of `CRITICAL,ERROR,WARNING,INFO,DEBUG`.
 Defaults to `INFO`.